Peer Mentorship

 Required Responsibilities & Expectations

-• commit to serve as a mentor for the entire academic year, including training during the summer
+• commit to serving as a mentor for the entire academic year, including the completion of training during the summer

 Prospective Mentees